 - Don’t carry your credit card, travel tickets and money together - leave spare cash and valuables in a safe place.

 - Don’t carry your passport unless absolutely necessary and leave a copy of your passport (and travel and insurance documents) with family or friends at home.

 - Make sure that you are comfortable with, and regularly review, your security arrangements.

 If you’re a victim of a crime while in Indonesia, report it to the local police immediately.
-And you can contact us at the Irish Embassy in Indonesia if you need help.
+If you need consular assistance, please contact us at the Irish Embassy in Indonesia.

-If you’re planning to drive in Indonesia, you should be extremely careful, bring your full Irish and international driving license and make sure you have adequate and appropriate insurance
+Caution should be exercised if driving in Indonesia, as roads are congested, and drivers often undisciplined.
+Bring your full Irish and international driving license, and make sure you have adequate and appropriate insurance.

 Hiring a vehicle